Frequently

 Asked Questions

-Acupuncture works by optimizing your body’s self-healing capabilities.
-With treatment we are trying to initiate a therapeutic response from the body.
-In order to create the right conditions for this to happen, we are trying to help your body access a place of ease and relaxation.
+Acupuncture works by optimizing the body’s self-healing capabilities.
+With treatment we are trying to initiate a therapeutic response in order to get these self-healing capabilities working.
+In order to create the right conditions for this to happen, we are trying to help the body access a place of ease and relaxation.
+Discomfort inhibits the body from being able to access this place of ease and relaxation we are working towards.

 The practice of acupuncture involves obtaining a therapeutic response from the body through the insertion of extremely thin, sterile, single-use-only needles.
 Acupuncture promotes natural healing, improved bodily function, and a deep sense of well-being.
 From a Western biomedical perspective, acupuncture helps to improve blood flow and microcirculation, calm the nervous system, induces the body to release “feel good” and pain-relieving neurochemicals, releases muscular tension and adhesive constrictions, helps to stimulate the immune system, and more.
+Acupuncture treatments help to address imbalances and disharmonies that have become patterned in the connective tissue, muscles, viscera, and nervous system, as well as the cranial rhythms and energetic (Qi in East Asian medicine) system.

 It’s a good idea to take it easy the rest of the day, avoid strenuous exercise or events, as well as intoxicating substances, and stay hydrated in order to help your body integrate the treatment.